 - Corporate structure agreement

 - Legal immigration documents

 - Sample management agreement between regional center and project

-Due to the complex requirements of USCIS, preparing these documents typically requires the engagement of professionals in relevant areas of expertise.
+Due to the complex requirements of the USCIS, preparing these documents typically requires the engagement of professionals in relevant areas of expertise.

-For example, USCIS reviews business plans according to the standards set forth in Matter of Ho, an Administrative Appeals Office (AAO) precedent decision.
+For example, the USCIS reviews business plans according to the standards set forth in Matter of Ho, an Administrative Appeals Office (AAO) precedent decision.
 These standards dictate that the business plan must be credible and should contain the commercial enterprise’s organizational structure, its staff’s experience, and its staffing requirements, including job descriptions for all positions and a hiring timetable.
 The plan should also include a detailed market analysis, the commercial enterprise’s market strategy, a list of any required permits and licenses, details of any contracts related to supply and distribution, and descriptions of any manufacturing processes.
 Finally, the plan should include projections for sales, expenses, and income—and a detailed explanation of how these figures were determined.

 Transactional documents should be prepared by securities counsel with relevant EB-5 experience.
-In addition to compliance with the Securities and Exchange Commission (SEC), the investor subscription agreement and private placement memorandum must comply with USCIS, particularly the requirement that the EB-5 investors’ capital is actually “at risk”—an intent to invest is insufficient.
+In addition to compliance with the Securities and Exchange Commission (SEC), the investor subscription agreement and private placement memorandum must comply with the USCIS, particularly the requirement that the EB-5 investors’ capital is actually “at risk”—an intent to invest is insufficient.

 3. Submit Form I-924